CMS-Enterprise/easi-app/docs/adr/0035-no-ids-for-sub-entities-in-cedar-intake.md

 ## Considered Alternatives

 * Ensure that every entity submitted to CEDAR, even sub-entities, has a unique, stable ID.
-* Don't bother with creating and sending IDs for sub-entities; CEDAR and Alfabet can delete and regenerate the sub-entities when a top-level entity is updated.
+* Don't need to always create and send IDs for sub-entities; CEDAR and Alfabet can delete and regenerate the sub-entities when a top-level entity is updated.

 ## Decision Outcome